bigqio/bigq/README.md

 ## connecting using websockets
 please refer to the sample Javascript chat application on github.

+## authorization
+bigq uses two filesystem files (users.json and permissions.json) to determine if messages should be authorized.
+Please refer to the sample files in the project for their structure.
+It is important to note that using this feature can affect performance.

 ## bigq framing
 bigq uses a simple framing mechanism that closely follows HTTP.
 A set of headers start each message, with each header ending in a carriage return and newline ```\r\n```.
 The headers contain a variety of metadata, and most importantly, ContentLength, which indicates how many bytes are to be read after the header delimiter.
 The header delimiter is an additional carriage return and newline ```\r\n``` which follows the carriage return and newline of the final header.
 The body is internally treated as a byte array so the connected clients will need to manage encoding.
 ```